Would you prefer to view this website based on your location?

 1. Acknowledge environmental concerns

 Driving electric is seen as one of the key ways in which individuals can combat climate change.
-Due to the new laws and regulations made by governments, and (potential) EV drivers’ climate-conscious mindset, it is important to address the link between the environment and electric driving.
-There are especially possibilities to expand this narrative in the business-to-business (B2B) segment (e.g., regarding the amount of charging stations at the workplace and/or businesses offering the opportunity of electric driving)
+Due to the new laws and regulations made by the European Union, and (potential) EV drivers’ climate-conscious mindset, it is important to address the link between the environment and electric driving.
+There are especially possibilities to expand this narrative in the business-to-business (B2B) segment (e.g., regarding the amount of charging stations at the workplace and/or businesses offering the opportunity of electric driving).

 2. Adapt communication to the expanding market